wodaje/PasswordGenerator/readme.md

 This value is then used in a logical .1111 selector operation under switch in order to  combine the appropriate string from which to randomly generate the password

-I may next try to write a function for the 0/1 selector to reduce the heavy switch load coding prone to potential error and inflexibility.

 Using the user number choice we can now auto generate a password and display